 People mainly add cannabis coconut oil to food when cooking to infuse dishes with cannabis.
 We recommend trying a little bit at first to determine its potency before adding a lot to a dish.

-You can also add it to a hot beverage so it will melt into its liquid form, but it may create an oily mouth feel.
+You can also add it to a hot beverage, as it will melt into its liquid form, but it may create an oily mouth feel.

 Cannabis coconut oil is also great as a topical for local pain relief.
 Just rub some on your skin as you would a salve or cream; consider adding a dollop to your regular body and facial moisturizers for additional smoothing and antioxidants.

-Infused coconut oil can also be used as a lubricant in the bedroom, but be safe!
+Infused coconut oil can also be used as a sensual lubricant in the bedroom, but be safe!
 Coconut oil may weaken condoms, as oil and latex do not mix.

-Patrick Bennet and Pat Goggins contributed to this article.
+Patrick Bennet, Pat Goggins, and Amelia Williams contributed to this article.